marusyaganza/lp-monorepo/README.md

 ## Develop deploy

-run `docker compose -f docker-compose-dev.yml up -d` to start the server on port `4001` and the frontend on `8081`in detached mode.
+run `docker compose -p lp-dev -f docker-compose-dev.yml up -d` to start the server on port `4001` and the frontend on `8081`in detached mode.

 run `docker compose down` to stop containers.